 What About Actually Writing a Poem?

 There’s no magical formula to help you start writing poetry.
 If you’ve read some poetry, then you have a general idea of how it’s done.
 So give it a try.
 If you haven’t read any poetry, what are you waiting for?
-Read a few pieces and then give it a try.
+Read a few pieces and then try writing one.

 If you’re still stumped, I’d recommend choosing one of the many poetry forms that are available.
 Forms provide a set of guidelines that you can follow, which gives you some direction that can be quite useful for beginners.
 Two forms that are good for starters are haiku and sonnets.
 Another good form for beginners is a quatrain, which is quite simple: it’s a stanza of four lines that rhyme, and you can use any rhyme scheme you want.
 The lines can be any length and meter.